Tariq-Mehmood-Malik/Kubernetes/deployment.md

   kubectl expose deployment my-app --port=80 --target-port=80 --name=my-app-service
   ```
 - **Set the number of replicas**:
-  You can set the number of replicas for your deployment:
+  You can set the number of replicas (copies of Pods) for your deployment:
   ```bash
   kubectl create deployment my-app --image=nginx:latest --replicas=3
   ```

 ### 2. Declarative Way

 For long-term management, scalability, and reliability, declarative configurations (via YAML/JSON files) are better because they enable Kubernetes to enforce the desired state.
-They also help with automation, CI/CD integration, and consistency across environments.

 Following is an example of Deployment YAML file.